coilhq/coil-wordpress-plugin/readme.txt

 * Enhancement - Updated handling of excerpts for monetized posts in the post archive.
 The default excerpt is now blank unless a custom excerpt has been written.
 * Enhancement - A warning pop up has been added when a user saves their Global Settings and the payment pointer field is empty.
-* Enhancement - The padlock icon has been completely removed from split content page / post titles and will only appear when entire pages / posts are for paid viewers only.
+* Enhancement - The padlock icon has been completely removed from split content page / post titles and will only appear when entire pages / posts are for Coil Members only.

 * Tweak - Minimum supported PHP version is now version 7.2.
 * Tweak - The gradient effect on the CTA boxes that block exclusive content for non-monetized users has been replaced with a solid border instead so that the excerpt above it is now clearly legible.